sjdlabgroup/SAHMI/PDAC data/README.md

 ### Introduction

-We used SAHMI to analyze tumor-microbiome interactions in pancreatic cancer cohorts and report the processed metagenomic counts data for all datasets analyzed.
+We used SAHMI to analyze tumor-microbiome interactions in pancreatic cancer cohorts and report the processed metagenomic counts data for all datasets analyzed in Ghaddar et al., 2022 in review.

 File descriptions:
 - rutgers_sahmi.RDS: SAHMI metagenomic read count reports for all in-house samples analyzed by 16S-rDNA-seq, single-cell RNA-seq, bulk RNA-seq, and whole genome-seq.
 Raw sequencing files can be found at phs003035.v1.p1.